opensearch-project/documentation-website/_analyzers/token-filters/asciifolding.md

 # ASCII folding token filter

-The `asciifolding` token filter converts non-ASCII characters into their closest ASCII equivalents.
-For example *é* becomes *e*, *ü* becomes *u* and *ñ* becomes *n*.
+The `asciifolding` token filter converts non-ASCII characters to their closest ASCII equivalents.
+For example, *é* becomes *e*, *ü* becomes *u*, and *ñ* becomes *n*.
 This process is known as *transliteration*.

 The `asciifolding` token filter offers a number of benefits:

   - **Enhanced search flexibility**: Users often omit accents or special characters when typing queries.
 The `asciifolding` token filter ensures that such queries still return relevant results.
   - **Normalization**: Standardizes the indexing process by ensuring that accented characters are consistently converted to their ASCII equivalents.
-  - **Internationalization**: Particularly useful for applications dealing with multiple languages and character sets.
+  - **Internationalization**: Particularly useful for applications including multiple languages and character sets.

-While the `asciifolding` token filter can simplify searches, it might also lead to loss of specific information, particularly if the distinction between accented and non-accented characters is significant in the dataset.
+While the `asciifolding` token filter can simplify searches, it may also lead to the loss of specific information, particularly if the distinction between accented and non-accented characters in the dataset is significant.
 {: .warning}

 ## Parameters

-You can configure `asciifolding` token filter using the `preserve_original` parameter.
+You can configure the `asciifolding` token filter using the `preserve_original` parameter.
 Setting this parameter to `true` keeps both the original token and its ASCII-folded version in the token stream.
-This can be particularly useful in scenarios where you want to match both the original (with accents) and the normalized (without accents) versions of a term in search queries.
+This can be particularly useful when you want to match both the original (with accents) and the normalized (without accents) versions of a term in a search query.
 Default is `false`.

 ## Example